 - Add dry ingredients to wet ingredients and mix until well combined.

 - Form or scoop balls of dough that are slightly smaller than a golf ball.
+If desired, roll dough balls in granulated sugar after forming.
 Place them on a baking sheet approximately 2” to 3” apart to allow room for cookies to spread.

 - Finally, bake for 10-12 minutes, remove from oven and allow cookies to cool on baking for approximately ten minutes, then transfer to a wire rack to finish cooling.